Taking Herbal Medicine

 However, sometimes mild side effects can be expected.
-Slight nausea, rumbling or colic in the intestines, more active bowels or increased urine flow may be expected with certain medicines when started.
+Slight nausea, rumbling or colic in the intestines, more active bowels or increased urine flow may be expected with certain medicines when started and is completely normal.

 The important thing is that any concerning symptom or side effect indicates that the medicine should be stopped until you have spoken to your practitioner.

 Q. What if I can't take my herbs?

 A. If you forget a dose, you can generally miss that dose and continue with the next scheduled dose.
 If you forgot to have herbs before dinner, you can usually wait until an hour after dinner to have them.
 If you can't physically take your herbs because of nausea, gastro, taste etc., stop and speak with your practitioner.

 A. Herbs should be stopped until you have spoken with your practitioner.
 Certain herbs should not be taken during pregnancy.
 In addition, if you are planning to try getting pregnant, it is best to tell your practitioner before getting herbal medicine.

 Q. What if I cook herbs for too long?

 A. If you over-cook your herbs, they can still be taken, but in a smaller dose.
 For example, if you were meant to have 3 cups daily, but you cook so that there is only 2 cups left, have 2/3 cup doses instead.
 If the herbs are burnt, throw them away.

 Q. How long will my herbs keep for?